JasonLocklin/Dissertation/VWM/Discussion.md

 response as a guess, and in terms of response frequency, given the three possible outcome probabilities.

+TODO: Above, mention proportion of P_G in multi-target cond.

 Additionally, it should not be automatically discounted that a difference in the healthy control groups might account for the failure to identify group differences in guessing in the